 What does AI mean to all of us?

 People have two very different viewpoints of AI.
 The first is that futuristic space-age machines would invade the world as depicted in Hollywood movies.
 The important point of the story is not actually the machines that cause the damage, but instead the software that controls them, where a sophisticated algorithm became able to think for itself in a manner that was not planned.
 It is this ability to be able to think, without the coding of those types of thought processes, that is the definition of true intelligence.
 With a few exceptions, humans are already considered intelligent.
 However, machines are only directed by their software, which is currently limited to reacting to situations that occur and are conveyed to them.
 They follow procedures, created to achieve a preferred outcome.
 It is claimed that general human behavior can also be modeled, although by a much more hi-tech and advanced process.
 Attaining the slightest the glimmer of intelligence, could merely be an additional manner in which computer software algorithms operate, which would have to happen if machines were ever to think for themselves.
 This lets many people argue that there is “intelligence” in our existing assembly machines and connected software.
 Such statements are intended to make customers believe that the latest products are much smarter than before, generating more value and performance, which in most instances, is an exact portrayal of new machines and robots emerging onto the marketplace.
 Increasing intelligence each step of the way is great, but how soon before we reach a truly artificially intelligent process that can think on its own?
-The endless investment in AI is funded from sales of constantly improved machines and software.
+The endless investment in Artificial Intelligence is funded from sales of constantly improved machines and software.
 With things progressing so quickly, the question is, when is the most advantageous time to invest in any “Smart” solutions, when the next best thing may be approaching.
 If an investment is made into cutting edge Smart technology today, would it become outdated in the very near future?

 And the explanation is that there is an increasingly apparent distinction between the hardware and software components of Smart solutions.
 Since most tools we buy for assembly manufacturing are bundled with both hardware and software the difference has been hard to see.
 To improve hardware, it takes a long time due to physical product development cycle limitations, no matter if it’s mechanical or electronic.
 However, improving software can be done significantly faster.
 We have all encountered frequent software updates that modify and typically enhance the operation of the hardware device on either our Smartphones, computers, SMT placement or inspection machines.
 Don’t assume that the machine provider missed the chance to add value from the beginning, or that there was an issue with the original machine or software, those days are gone.
 As software is not a tangible object, it progresses more as a flow instead of gradual, sizable variations of hardware, so new benefits can be offered immediately.
 This profoundly alters the way in which we spend money on software.